ilaborie/slides/src/main/web/devfest-tls.md

 > When designing computer systems, one is often faced with a choice between using a more or less powerful language for publishing information, for expressing constraints, or for solving some problem.
 This finding explores tradeoffs relating the choice of language to reusability of information.
 The "Rule of Least Power" suggests <strong>choosing the least powerful language suitable</strong> for a given purpose.

 0. Texte
-1. HTML (sémantique) & CSS (layout, style, animations simples)
+1. HTML (sémantique)
-2. SVG (formes et animations complexes)
+2. CSS (layout, style, animations simples)
-3. JavaScript, ...
+3. SVG (formes et animations complexes)
-*⚠️... mais il y a toujours de bonnes raisons pour ne pas suivre ces règles*
+4. JavaScript, WebAssembly (gestion d'états, appel backend, calculs) *⚠️... mais il y a toujours de bonnes raisons pour ne pas suivre ces règles*

 * Selectors
 * Box model
 * Float
 * Media Query
-* Transitions
+* Animations
 * Gradients
 * Responsive Design
 * Media